 Secondly, zoos provide a platform for animal research.
 Over the past 20 years, zoos and aquariums have produced over 5000 research papers covering topics like disease transmission with humans, to ways to stop poaching of endangered species.

-Lastly, zoos run conservation programs which take endangered species, breed them, and put them back in the wild to restore their populations.
+Lastly, zoos run conservation programs that take endangered species, breed them, and put them back in the wild to restore their populations.
 For example, in 1982, only 22 Californian Condors were living in the wild.
 Because of zoo programs, in 2019, there are now over 300 Californian Condors.

 As a vegan, I can understand some of the benefits of zoos but, do I agree with them as a viable justification to keep animals in zoos?
 Not quite.
 Let me explain.